-Is a Maltese Right for You?
+Is a Malteser Right for You?

 Personality traits, family compatibility, and lifestyle match - everything you need to decide.

-Is a Maltese Right for You?
+Is a Malteser Right for You?

 Take our 1-minute compatibility quiz based on real owner data

-The Maltese Personality
+The Malteser Personality

-Personality traits reported by 32 Maltese owners:
+Personality traits reported by 32 Malteser owners:

 25 owners report this trait